 The guidance permits two methods of adoption: retrospectively to each prior reporting period presented (full retrospective method), or retrospectively with the cumulative effect of initially applying the guidance recognized at the date of initial application (the cumulative catch-up transition method).
-The Company currently anticipates adopting the standard for the annual and interim periods beginning on December 31, 2017, using the cumulative catch-up transition method.
-Management's evaluation of the directional impacts of adopting the new standard on the timing of revenue recognition is in progress, and is expected to be complete during the quarter ended September 30, 2017.
+The Company will adopt the standard for the annual and interim periods beginning on December 31, 2017, using the cumulative catch-up transition method.
+Management's evaluation of the directional impacts of adopting the new standard on the timing of revenue recognition is in progress, and is expected to be complete during the fourth quarter of 2017.
 The detailed analysis of the impact on the timing of revenue recognition and the cumulative catch-up adjustment will be completed prior to the end of the 2017 fiscal year.